Pan (genus)

-The genus Pan consists of two extant species: the chimpanzee and the bonobo.
+The genus Pan consists of two extant species: the bonobo and the chimpanzee.
 Taxonomically, these two ape species are collectively termed panins; however, both species are more commonly referred to collectively using the generalized term chimpanzees, or chimps.
-Together with humans, gorillas, and orangutans they are part of the family Hominidae (the great apes, or hominids).
+Together with humans, gorillas, and orangutans, they are part of the family Hominidae (the great apes, or hominids).
 Native to sub-Saharan Africa, chimpanzees and bonobos are currently both found in the Congo jungle, while only the chimpanzee is also found further north in West Africa.
 Both species are listed as endangered on the IUCN Red List of Threatened Species, and in 2017 the Convention on Migratory Species selected the chimpanzee for special protection.

 Chimpanzee and bonobo: comparison

-The chimpanzee (P. troglodytes) who lives north of the Congo River, and the bonobo (P. paniscus) who lives south of it, were once considered to be the same species, but since 1928 they have been recognized as distinct.
+The chimpanzee (P. troglodytes), which lives north of the Congo River, and the bonobo (P. paniscus), which lives south of it, were once considered to be the same species, but since 1928 they have been recognized as distinct.
 In addition, P. troglodytes is divided into four subspecies, while P. paniscus is undivided.
 Based on genome sequencing, these two extant Pan species diverged around one million years ago.

 The most obvious differences are that chimpanzees are somewhat larger, more aggressive and male-dominated, while the bonobos are more gracile, peaceful, and female-dominated.
 Their hair is typically black or brown.
 Males and females differ in size and appearance.
 Both chimpanzees and bonobos are some of the most social great apes, with social bonds occurring throughout large communities.
 Fruit is the most important component of a chimpanzee's diet; but they will also eat vegetation, bark, honey, insects and even other chimpanzees or monkeys.
 They can live over 30 years in both the wild and captivity.

 Chimpanzees and bonobos are equally humanity's closest living relatives.
-As such, they are among the largest-brained and most intelligent primates: they use a variety of sophisticated tools and construct elaborate sleeping nests each night from branches and foliage.
+They use a variety of sophisticated tools and construct elaborate sleeping nests each night from branches and foliage.
 Their learning abilities have been extensively studied.
 There may even be distinctive cultures within populations.
 Field studies of Pan troglodytes were pioneered by primatologist Jane Goodall.
-Both Pan species are considered to be endangered as human activities have caused severe declines in the populations and ranges of both species.
-Threats to wild panina populations include poaching, habitat destruction, and the illegal pet trade.
-Several conservation and rehabilitation organisations are dedicated to the survival of Pan species in the wild.